anushang/anushang.github.io/_posts/2020-10-21-Solving-Simple-Buffer-Overflow-pwn-challege.md

+This pwn challenge was part of Sector443 CTF.
 The challenge files ->[here](https://github.com/anushang/CTFs)
 Read about basics here before reading this post.
 [READ](https://owasp.org/www-community/vulnerabilities/Buffer_Overflow)
 This challenge was simple and fun as it involved overflowing beer ;)